by Judy Newman with Alexie Basil

 Let’s just say one group at the table—my son’s visiting friends, Matt and Patrick—enjoyed the raspberry-salad-dressing-and-jelly chicken.
 Jeff, my daughter, Rebecca, and my son, John—not so much.
 We all went out for ice cream after that meal.

-These meal memories came flooding back to me when I reread Beverly Cleary’s Ramona Quimby, Age 8 in preparation for this week’s Dollar Deal.
-Everyone who has ever read a children’s book knows that Beverly Cleary—still going strong at age 103—is a practically unparalleled master of capturing the emotions and hearts and minds of regular kids, such as third grader Ramona Quimby.
+These meal memories came flooding back to me when I reread Beverly Cleary’s Ramona Quimby, Age 8.
+Everyone who has ever read a children’s book knows that Beverly Cleary—still going strong at age 103—is an unparalleled master of capturing the emotions and hearts and minds of regular kids, such as third grader Ramona Quimby.

 In Ramona Quimby, Age 8, Ramona and her sister, Beezus, are excited when they think Mrs. Quimby is serving pot roast with gravy for dinner.
 However, they are not happy when it turns out to be less expensive—but nutritious—tongue, purchased because the family is now on a tighter budget given that Mr. Quimby quit his full-time job at Shop-Rite and is now a graduate student.